Summary of Theology for Beginners by Frank Sheed

 God died upon the Cross – God the Son, in his human nature, died upon the cross.
 And in his human nature God the Son rose from the dead.

+The Manhood: The second person of the Trinity became man and is man in heaven and everlastingly.
+Although he did not sin, sin itself is not a way of defining a man, it is a way of missing manhood.
+So he was more completely man than we.
 As God, Christ our Lord was omniscient, he knew all things, his knowledge was infinite.
 The person who in one nature knew all things did, in the other nature grow in wisdom (called experimental knowledge).

 Jesus had by God’s gift two other ways of knowing: [1] infused knowledge – God forming directly in their minds knowledge needed for the work he had sent them to do; [2] the Beatific Vision – the direct knowledge of God we shall all have in heaven.